-A powerful and heart-wrenching story about the reality of addiction, Requiem for a Dream follows the story of widow Sarah Goldfarb and her druggie son Harry.
+A powerful and heart-wrenching story about the reality of addiction, there are few movies like Requiem for a Dream, which follows the story of widow Sarah Goldfarb and her druggie son Harry.
 As she sets out to become a famous self-help speaker and her son sets out to become one of the city’s top drug dealers, Requiem for a Dream shines an uncomfortable light on the dark path that addictions, of any sort, can cause and will leave force you to reevaluate your relationship with any addictive substance or mentality.
 It’s not an easy film to watch, but the lessons that it teaches are invaluable and can save you from wasting years of your life pursuing your next fix.

 51. The Matrix

 You take the blue pill – the story ends, you wake up in your bed and believe whatever you want to believe.
 You take the red pill – you stay in Wonderland and I show you how deep the rabbit-hole goes. ~Morpheus

 Few films are more iconic than The Matrix.
 Often considered to be one of the greatest sci-fi films to ever grace the silver screen, The Matrix tells a story that hits closer to home than most of us want to believe.

 Serving as both an unforgettable action flick and a fully charged expose on the reality of our society, The Matrix will leave your brain hurting, your palms sweating, and your heart racing.